Foster Care

 Foster care is not a peripheral issue.
 It is a core responsibility of the County government to ensure children are safe, families are supported and professionals have the tools they need to perform their jobs well.

-Nick Stewart will lead with accountability, transparency and compassion to strengthening Baltimore County’s foster care system through data, partnership and rigorous oversight.
+Nick Stewart will lead with accountability, transparency and compassion to strengthen Baltimore County’s foster care system through data, partnership and rigorous oversight.
 Our children deserve no less.